-Primarily concerned with the regular analysis and reporting of a company’s financial state, financial accountants measure the “health” of the firm and offer crucial information of its performance.
-This practice ensures the transparency of an enterprise’s accounts and keeps it accountable to both its partners and customers.
+Financial accountants are primarily concerned with the regular analysis and reporting of a company’s financial state, and typically measure the “health” of a firm and offer crucial information on its performance.
+This practice ensures the transparency of an enterprise’s accounts, and keeps it accountable to both its partners and customers.

 Financial accountants usually find employment in departments such as auditing, treasury management and cash flow, as well as the reporting of new or potential acquisitions.

-Graduate hires generally start with a training programme that not only allows them to acquire an overall understanding of the institution’s business, but also enables observation of the ways finances are associated with other departments.
+Graduate hires generally start with a training programme that allows them to acquire an overall understanding of the institution’s business, and also enables observation of the ways finances are associated with other departments.
 As with most finance positions, pursuing the necessary professional qualifications while undergoing on-the-job training is required.

 An eye for detail and an ability to communicate complex findings in layman’s terms are valued, together with having an analytical mind, good numeracy skills and a willingness to develop interdepartmental relationships.
 This is because financial accountants draw relevant conclusions based on minute details found in their analysis of the company’s accounts, and report these findings in a comprehensive manner to senior management.

-Working in Singapore also requires familiarity with the nation’s financial reporting standards (FRS), accounting systems such as enterprise resource planning (ERP) and other relevant government policies.
+Working in Singapore also requires familiarity with the nation’s FRS, accounting systems, such as enterprise resource planning (ERP), and other relevant government policies.